unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/01_create-web-api.md

 Note that your API's **Endpoints**, **Resources**, and **Representations** have been created automatically.

-The screenshot below shows some of the drop down menus opened to give you an idea of how the Web API **Overview** is organized.
+The screenshot below shows some of the drop down menus opened to give you an idea of how the web API **Overview** is organized.

 ![structure](images/api-overview.jpg "structure")

-## 2.2 Deploy the Web API
+## 2.2 Deploy the web API

 Deploy the API by clicking the **Deploy** button.